pseale/presentation-getting-feedback/README.md

   - **GROUP: May someone give a good-faith answer as to what it costs to write tests?
 Hint: strong programmers**
   - **GROUP: when are tests useful for you?
 When are tests definitely the wrong thing to do?**
 - REPL - vanilla REPL
+  - really important: I wrote a bug, roughly 4 times, in fizzbuzz, before finding the bug via the REPL
   - DEMO: `python -i` and run through the experience - follow `05-repl\repl-session.md` (open this in Markdown Preview)
   - **GROUP: Who builds software in the REPL?
 Please describe the experience.
 What do you like about a REPL?
 How do you 'productionalize' your REPL code?**
 - debugger